 Waterfront Plaza (early 1990s), in Louisville, Kentucky, has

 twin 25-story buildings each crowned by a lighthouse.
 The lighthouses are

 active but do not function as aids to navigation.
-A photo shows one of the lighthouses in action, and Google has a satellite view.
+Google has a aerial view.

 - Miller's (2006), near Brandenburg, Kentucky, is an active light but its location on a private lake means it is not a general aid to navigation.

 Adjoining pages: North: Indiana | Northeast: Ohio | South: Tennessee | Northwest: Illinois